The Reason Why Oscilloscopes Are So Expensive (in 2024)

-In this blog post, we are going to discuss a few reasons why oscilloscopes are so damn expensive.
+In this blog post, we are going to discuss a few reasons why oscilloscopes are so expensive.
 If you have ever looked for an oscilloscope for personal use, you would know that they can be quite an investment.

 Even compact and portable models tend to cost north of $500.
 Furthermore, the more bells and whistles your oscilloscope has, the pricier it gets.